San Diego Hit-and-Run Motorcycle Accident Lawyers

 – JUDD ROSS ALLEN

-Common Causes of Hit-and-Run Motorcycle Accidents
+Common Causes Of Hit-and-Run Motorcycle Accidents

-San Diego drivers tend to disregard motorcyclists, but everyone must remember we share the road.
+Some drivers tend to disregard motorcyclists, but everyone must remember we share the road.
 Drivers must adequately check their blind spots before changing lanes or entering an intersection.
 When a driver fails to exercise reasonable care, a motorcyclist can bear the brunt of those actions.
 Motorcyclists are not protected against crashes by a seatbelt or airbags, so if they get into an accident, the exposure can cause debilitating injuries.

 Common causes of hit-and-run motorcycle accidents in San Diego include the following:

-• Distractions Distractions come in various forms.
-Whether the distraction is texting while driving, navigating the GPS, or just gazing at the scenery, taking your eyes off the road for even a second can end in disaster.
-Focusing on anything but the road and surrounding traffic leaves room for an accident.
+• Distractions — Distractions come in various forms.
+Whether the distraction is texting while driving, navigating the GPS, or just gazing at the scenery, taking eyes off the road for even a second can end in disaster.
+Focusing on anything but the road and the surrounding traffic leaves room for an accident.

-• Tailgating Tailgating is when one driver follows another driver too closely.
+• Tailgating — Tailgating is when one driver follows another driver too closely.
 Tailgating means that if the front driver must stop suddenly, there is no room for the driver behind them to avoid crashing into them.

-• Driving under the influence A lamentable cause of motorcycle accidents is when someone is driving under the influence of drugs or alcohol.
+• Driving Under the Influence — A lamentable cause of motorcycle accidents is when someone is driving under the influence of drugs or alcohol.
 These substances can impair a person’s mental clarity, meaning they are in no position to be driving on the road.
 Poor decisions can lead to the potential injury or death of someone involved in a DUI accident.

-• Road rage Some accidents can be caused by a driver becoming too angry while driving.
+• Road Rage — Some accidents can be caused by a driver becoming too angry while driving.
 Yelling, cursing, or making gestures are distractions that can cause the driver to ignore traffic and remove their hands from the steering wheel.
 Aggressive driving can lead to serious traffic accidents.

 Commonly Sustained Injuries